 They are failing to integrate a succession plan into your company’s culture.
 Similar to failing to inform family members, not discussing your intentions with employees, especially your key employees, can have adverse consequences.
 Many owners, afraid key employees will “jump ship” before the business sells, refuse to discuss their plans.
 Most business transition experts agree that it is a good idea when companies build around the idea that there will be an orderly succession.
 Such businesses are more likely to grow, prosper, attract, and retain the best employees.
-If you do decide to sell, your business could command a much higher price if a solid succession plan is in place.
+If you decide to sell, your business could command a much higher price if a solid succession plan is in place.

 You are poorly organized and bad at record-keeping.
-If you have decided to sell, rather than appoint a successor from your employees or family, then you need to get organized.
+If you have decided to sell rather than appoint a successor from your employees or family, you need to get organized.
 When a potential buyer is on your doorstep is not the time to discover that your back office is a mess.
-It is essential to ensure that bookkeeping, vendor records, legal documents, and customer lists are not a chaotic jumble.
+It is essential to ensure that bookkeeping, vendor records, legal documents, and customer lists are not chaotic jumble.
 Disorganization can stop a potentially lucrative deal dead in its tracks.

-Selling a business needs to be a team effort that utilizing the unique skill sets of tax specialists, business attorneys, valuation experts, human resource advisors, and financial planners.
+Selling a business needs to be a team effort utilizing the unique skill sets of tax specialists, business attorneys, valuation experts, human resource advisors, and financial planners.

 With the shift in federal taxes, the Tax Cuts and Jobs Act, and the recovering economy, my office is becoming even more proactive, team-driven, and holistic for my clients.
 Team-based advising is an essential step in these ever-changing times.

 I align my clients with a forward-thinking CPA who becomes part of their team.
 If you’d like to see how this model works, please take a few minutes to ensure we have a clearer picture of your specific situations.
-Follow the link at the end of this article and complete the “Client Information Questionnaire.”
+Then, follow the link at the end of this article and complete the “Client Information Questionnaire.”

 Not doing everything to increase the value of the business In much the same way as a house is spruced up and given more “curb appeal” before selling, a company can be tweaked to make it more desirable to potential buyers.
 For example, audits might reveal inefficiencies that could be addressed to streamline daily operations.
 New profit centers could be found to create more revenue.
-Depending on the type of business, automation might make an impact on costs such as payroll and administration.
+Depending on the type of business, automation might impact costs such as payroll and administration.

 Not formulating a plan to create a retirement income from the proceeds.
 It’s an unfortunate truth that many small to mid-sized business owners who do manage to sell their businesses for a profit wind up broke within a couple of years.
-Many successful sellers don’t sit down with a financial professional to discuss how to make that money last into retirement and beyond.
+Unfortunately, many successful sellers don’t sit down with a financial professional to discuss how to make that money last into retirement and beyond.
 It is possible to create reliable, safe streams of income from the proceeds of your business by using financial products such as annuities and life insurance.

-There are other proven strategies to help make your transition from business owner to retiree more comfortable and prosperous.
+Other proven strategies to help make your transition from business owner to retiree more comfortable and prosperous.
 I can better explain these options when you complete the survey at the end of this article.

 Selling a business doesn’t have to be a stressful and challenging ordeal.